KylieBenfield/KylieBenfield/README.md

 I'm a self-taught software engineer of over 20 years, constantly learning and exploring how things work.

-From building complex Vulkan rendering pipelines to an archery training app to the perfect book-tracking app, I enjoy the process of solving difficult problems — across web front-ends, server back-ends, and mobile.
+From building complex Vulkan rendering pipelines to an archery training app to the perfect book-tracking app, I enjoy the process of solving difficult problems.
+Across web front-ends, server back-ends, and mobile.

 ### 🔭 What I'm building